bitTorin/capstone/README.md

 ## Intro

 Welcome to City3D, a capstone project for CS50's Web Programming course.
 For this project, I focused on creating an accessible interface for citizens to view active construction projects in their city in a 3D environment.
 Currently, most construction dashboards rely on a standard 2D map and require a lot of additional web browsing to view the full picture of a building’s construction status.
-Renderings of the building, cost, competition date, and project updates are often found via disjointed information sources.
-City3D attempts to consolidate that information into a centralized dashboard improving the user’s experience journeying into the world of architecture and construction.
+Renderings of the building, cost, competition date, and project updates are often found via disjointed information pipelines.
+City3D attempts to consolidate that information into a centralized dashboard, improving the user’s experience as they journey into the world of architecture and construction.
 As an architect, I felt that building this consumer facing application, through the utilization of emerging WebGL technologies, could alleviate many of the pain points that a citizen feels when they try to stay up to date with their locality’s current architectural projects.

 ## Distinctiveness and Complexity